suchitagond/suchitagond/README.md

 - Level up with a 5-star rating on HackerRank.

-- Authored insightful articles for Geeks for Greeks.

 - Currently authoring a research paper on neural networks.

-- I served as the president of the CodeStorm Club.

 - reach me through **suchitagond2003@gmail.com**

 - Currently Seeking Internship or Job Opportunity  [Resume](https://drive.google.com/file/d/1xfAJGr6QM4sPvuu9IzvJGfaVs29VmwyK/view?usp=drivesdk)